Dreamers Hopeful For Pathway To Citizenship Efforts From Biden Administration

 But groups like Federation for American Immigration Reform (FAIR) say Biden needs to pump the breaks on his proposal.

-“What he is starting with is addressing the demands of people who are violating our immigrations laws up to three weeks ago and ignoring the longstanding problems of our immigration system,” said FAIR spokesperson Ira Mehlman.
+“What he is starting with is addressing the demands of people who are violating our immigration laws…and ignoring the longstanding problems of our immigration system,” said FAIR spokesperson Ira Mehlman.

 The U.S. Citizenship Act of 2021 would provide a path to citizenship for 11 million undocumented immigrants but ultimately it’s Congress who will decide what the bill will look like.